 - The modules be ordered by level and then by core/option.
-It would also be useful if any new modules could be easily identified either by making bold or underlining the titles; - The learning outcomes stated in the module descriptors are appropriate for the level of the programme and in keeping with the expectations of the SCQF and include all exit awards; - References and reading lists are up to date; - Academic support for developing all areas of the module descriptor including the wording of Learning Outcomes is available from UWS Academy and Education Futures.
+It would also be useful if any new modules could be easily identified either by making bold or underlining the titles; - The learning outcomes stated in the module descriptors are appropriate for the level of the programme and in keeping with the expectations of the SCQF and include all exit awards: - Programme teams should consider carefully the use of pre-requisites within their programme structure and module specifications as this can prevent student progression; - References and reading lists are up to date; - Academic support for developing all areas of the module descriptor including the wording of Learning Outcomes is available from UWS Academy and Education Futures.